ssreekanth2000/project_2/report2.md

 **Confidence in the Judicial branch of the govenment**

 Now lets look at confidence levels in the Judicial branch of the government.
-This would interesting to explore as we can observe how it changes along with the confidence in the executive branch of the government.
+This would be interesting to explore as we can observe how it changes along with the confidence in the executive branch of the government.
 Again this is plotted in the same way, looking at confidence levels at various ages across years.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/age_jud.png)